 - Understand the past through settings, characters and events encountered in books read in class and storytelling.

 How do we support our SEND learners?

 We believe that all learners should primarily access the first quality teach and be immersed in class discussions during history lessons.
 Therefore, SEND learners access the same learning as all other children but will be given further support, adapted outcomes and a tailored approach to suit each individual’s needs.
 Strategies used to support our SEND learners include:

 - A pre-teach of topic specific vocabulary as an additional task

 - A reader to support when researching using a range of sources

 - Print outs of work/presentations to scaffold with independent tasks

 - More time allocated to process information or instructions broken down into manageable chunks

-We assess children’s work in history by making informal judgements as we observe them during lessons, using dual coding at the beginning of a lesson to support learning and with the use of ‘quick quizzes’ for assessment of fact retrieval.
+We assess children’s work in history by making informal judgements as we observe them during lessons, using dual coding at the beginning of KS2 lessons to support learning and with the use of ‘quick quizzes’ for assessment of fact retrieval.
 We mark a piece of work once it has been completed and we comment, as necessary.
-An assessment is recorded in the pupils’ end of year report.
-Formative assessments are made against statutory end of key stage objectives.

 Monitoring and evaluation could include: